 Just at the time, we thought the era of students having to stay some extra years in school due to unnecessary strikes championed by the Academic Staff Union of Universities (ASUU) was over, they strike again.
-This is really a sad tale as this could cause major disruptions in the school calendar.
-But we are here to give you things students can do during the ASUU strike.
+This is really a sad tale as this has already caused major disruptions in the school calendar.

-But on the bright side of things, since you are here and you may be wondering how you could possibly make this “indefinite” time worth your while, we ask you to take the time to read through these things students can do during the ASUU strike that will help you benefit from your stay away from school.
+But on the bright side of things, you could possibly make this “indefinite” time worth your while, we ask you to take the time to read through these things students can do during the ASUU strike that will help you benefit from your stay away from school.

 Start a Business